CMC’s Federal School Code is 004506.

 All students receiving assistance from the Veterans Administration and/or state funding agencies must comply with current regulations, including regulations related to satisfactory course progress, attendance, and reporting of previous educational training to the funding agency.

-The Veterans Administration approves work experience courses for V.A.
-Educational Benefits only if the course is required of all students earning the specific degree or certificate.
-Please be sure to read the degree/certificate requirements carefully.
-Please visit the Veterans page for further information on Veterans’ Services.
-You may also email firstname.lastname@example.org or call (970) 947-8358.
+The Veterans Administration approves work experience courses for VA Educational Benefits only if the course is required of all students earning the specific degree or certificate.
+Please read the degree/certificate requirements carefully.
+Please visit the Veterans page for further information on veterans’ services.
+You may also email email@example.com or call (970) 384-8523.